Sofa beds & sleepers are less durable than stationary (non-sleeper) sofas.

 $1000 stationary fabric sofas will have an average lifespan of 5 years (with standard 1.8 density foam cushions.)

-The expected lifespan of a $3000 sleeper is the same as the expected lifespan of a $1000 sleeper except for the lifespan of the cushions.
+The expected lifespan of a $3000+ sleeper is the same as the expected lifespan of a $1000 sleeper unless it has upgraded (longer lasting) seat cushions.

-Sleeper mechanisms are usually backed by warranties ranging from 1 – 3 years.
-If the mechanism and mattress are actually used frequently, many will fail within 10 years.
+Sleeper mechanisms are usually backed by warranties ranging from 1 to 3 years.

 High-quality manufacturers of sofa beds & sleepers differentiate their products by offering more comfortable (& more expensive) mattresses & seat cushion options.